-- 1. The DSA derives the hazard controls necessary to ensure adequate protection of workers, the public, and the environment, demonstrates the adequacy of these controls to eliminate, limit, or mitigate identified hazards, and defines the process for maintaining the hazard controls current at all times and controlling their use.
+- 1. The documented safety analysis (DSA) derives the hazard controls necessary to ensure adequate protection of workers, the public, and the environment, demonstrates the adequacy of these controls to eliminate, limit, or mitigate identified hazards, and defines the process for maintaining the hazard controls current at all times and controlling their use.
 (10 CFR 830.204(b)(4)) - 2.
 Safety analyses are used to: (1) identify safety class and safety significant SSCs needed to fulfill the safety functions in order to prevent and/or mitigate design basis accidents (DBAs), including natural and man-induced hazards and events and (2) identify the safety functional requirements of the safety class and safety significant SSCs.
 (DOE O 420.1C, chapter I, sections 3.a.(2)(a) & (b)) - 3.
 Safety SSCs require formal definition of minimum acceptable performance in the DSA.
 TSRs are developed to ensure the operability of the safety SSCs and define actions to be taken if an SSC is not operable.
-(10 CFR 830, appendix A to subpart B, section G.3) - 4.
-Safety SSCs must be designed, commensurate with the importance of the safety functions performed, to perform their safety functions when called upon, as determined by the safety analysis.
-(DOE O 420.1C, attachment 3, section 3) - 5.
+(10 CFR 830, subpart B, appendix A, paragraph G) - 4.
 Facilities must be designed, constructed, maintained, and operated to ensure that SSCs will be able to perform their intended safety functions effectively under the combined effects of natural phenomena hazards and normal loads defined in the applicable building codes contained in facilities' codes of record.
 (DOE O 420.1C, chapter IV, section 3.a)